comyata/comyata/README.md

 - optional functionality based on property names
     - in stated: by default properties with some suffix/prefix will be used by the lib to perform side-effects or set variables, thus usage with existing data may not work as intended
 - extendable `$import/$load` to support more file formats, add authentication for API calls or even use databases for `$import`
-- any engine for dynamic data
+- support for any engine to produce dynamic data
     - in stated: limited to JSONata
+- very small in just <200kB (strict ESM, no separate client/server bundles)
+    - stated is >5MB (mostly due to included bundles for client, server, commonjs and ESM support)

 ## License